ipfs-inactive/archives/README.md

 #### IPFS improves data storage

 - **Chunking:** IPFS employs a clever chunking strategy: by default it uses Rabin Fingerprint chunking, a content-driven chunking algorithm that optimizes for finding duplicate data blocks.
-Chunking is also modular, so users can chunk data in whatever way is most useful to them. (we may employ diff-chunking in the future)
+Chunking is also modular, so users can chunk data in whatever way is most useful to them. (we may employ diff-chunking in the future).
+This is particularly useful for special chunking of audio and video media.
 - **Deduplication:** the chunking strategy allows IPFS to deduplicate vast amounts of data in large repositories.
-- **Cryptographic Integrity** the integrity of the data is protected and guaranteed by cryptography.
+- **Cryptographic Integrity:** the integrity of the data is protected and guaranteed by cryptography.
 Bitrot will be caught and not passed to the user.

 #### IPFS improves distribution

-- **Bandwidth Sharing** as a meshing protocol, IPFS can use the bandwidth of replicas (mirrors), or even users currently downloading files, to reduce the bandwidth usage for servers, and improve the speed for end users.
+- **Bandwidth Sharing:** as a meshing protocol, IPFS can use the bandwidth of replicas, which act like seeds in a swarm, NOT traditional HTTP mirrors.
+These can be dedicated systems, or even users currently viewing the files.
+This reduces the bandwidth usage for servers, and improves the download bandwidth for end users.
-- **Speed** by sharing bandwidth, and leveraging data locality in the network,IPFS can give blazing fast updates.
+- **Speed:** IPFS achieves blazing fast speeds and great bandwidth utilization by leveraging immutability, cryptographic integrity checks, and data locality in the network.
-- **Replication** it is easy to replicate an archive: `ipfs daemon --init & ipfs pin add -r <path>`.
-One needs only to follow the `HEAD` of the archive, and grab the latest value of the museum root.
-(Today in git, in the future in an IPNS name)
+- **Replication:** it is easy to replicate an archive: `ipfs daemon --init & ipfs pin add -r <path>`.
+One needs only to follow the `HEAD` of the archive (a hash reference), and retrieve the latest additions to an archive.
+(Today in git, in the future in an IPNS name).
+- **Collaboration:** the distribution model makes it extremely easy (one command) to replicate an archive for safe-keeping, and contribute bandwidth to the effort of serving it to others.

 ## Current Projects